iPython Notebooks

 None

-.scoring (list of str) – List of scoring metrics for evaluation.
+scoring (list of str) – List of scoring metrics for evaluation, e.g.,

 10

-.random_state (int, optional) – Random state for reproducibility.
+.random_state (int, optional) – Seed for random number generation to ensure reproducibility.
 Default is

 3

-.n_jobs (int, optional) – Number of jobs to run in parallel for model fitting.
+.n_jobs (int, optional) – Number of parallel jobs to run for model fitting.
 Default is

 1

-.display (bool, optional) – Whether to display output messages during the tuning process.
+.display (bool, optional) – Whether to print messages during the tuning and training process.
 Default is

 True